Devrama/Devrama-Slider/README.md

 Devrama Image/HTML Slider - jQuery Plugin
 ============

 'Devrama Slider' is a image slider with many features.
-'Responsive', 'CSS3 Transition Ready', 'Transition Effects', 'Progress Bar', 'HTML content inside a slide', 'Advanced Preload/Lazyload', 'Single Javascript file', 'CSS Customizable', 'User defined Navigation/Control available' and 'Pause on hover'.

 It support both images and HTML contents.

+'Responsive'

+'CSS3 Transition Ready'

+'Transition Effects'

+'Progress Bar'

+'HTML content inside a slide'

+'Advanced Preload/Lazyload'

+'Single Javascript file'

+'CSS Customizable'

+'User defined Navigation/Control available'

+'Pause on hover'.

 HOW TO USE IT